 Use Due Diligence in Selecting Vendors - Privacy and Security

 Conduct due diligence regarding the privacy and security safeguards of the third party.
-Consult the Data Classification and Review Framework, including the SPIA for Vendors tool referenced in that Framework, and "vet" the third party and the agreement appropriately based on the sensitivity of the data.
+Consult the Penn Data Risk Classification, including the V-STAR Assessment, and "vet" the third party and the agreement appropriately based on the sensitivity of the data.